cakehonolulu/cakehonolulu.github.io/content/linux-for-jaguar.md

 We basically need to find a way to try and optimize our RAM usage.
 We can do the easy things first, removing features from the kernel, disabling debug... the usual suspects; but we'll still probably have the issue where we can't load the kernel to RAM w/o going OOM (Heck, we're not even considering an initramfs at this point, which are also bulky).

 Thankfully, Linux is smart enough to let us "split" the kernel in 2 separate memory regions.
-One can take advantage of the fact that we can store the read-only sections of it (Think, `.rodata` or `.text`) on the cartidge (The ROM) and the dynamic sections (`.data` or `.bss`) in RAM.
+One can take advantage of the fact that we can store the read-only sections of it (Think, `.rodata` or `.text`) on the cartidge (The ROM) and the dynamic sections (`.data` or `.bss`) in RAM (Think, `XIP`; [eXecute-In-Place](https://en.wikipedia.org/wiki/Execute_in_place)).

-Fortunately for us, it's a matter of telling it where we have the RAM, and where we have the ROM and it handles the relocations for us.
+Fortunately for us, it's a matter of telling it where we have the RAM, and where we have the ROM and it (Liunx) handles the relocations for us.

 Cool, we can now fit Linux on the Jaguar and it should be able to execute... right?
-Well sure, you can try specifying the base of the kernel (Remember, `PIC`) and loading it there and just doing a `jmp $80000`... but how do we know what is happening under the hood?
+Well sure, you can try specifying the base of the kernel (Remember, `non-PIC` code) and loading it there and just doing a `jmp $80000`... but how do we know what is happening under the hood?

 ## What Linux needs to boot